 There are two points to make about this.

 We don’t go screaming “LIAR!
-LIAR!” at Obama, McDonald’s or any other business when they speak like this – only Trump – because he is the victim of an unfair attack.
-So no, there is no lie here, unless all people are liars for doing exactly the same thing.
+LIAR!” at Obama, McDonald’s, or any other business when they speak like this – only Trump – because he is the victim of an unfair attack.
+There is no lie here unless all people are liars for doing the same thing.
 For instance, you might tell your daughter, “I got you this car.”

-If we want to get technical about who “hand-picked” what, then we’re all liars, not just Trump.
+If we want to get technical about whom “hand-picked” what, then we’re all liars, not just Trump.

-This is what Trump said, and he meant it.
-Many plans businessmen make may change depending on what eventuates.
+Trump said this, and he meant it.
+Many business plans change depending on what eventuates.
 As a businessman, I have made many plans that changed for various reasons.
-So even if Trump planned to individually handpick instructors, and then, for whatever reason, had to appoint someone else to handpick them, the question becomes, “was it a lie, or did he mean it at the time?”
+So even if Trump planned to handpick instructors individually, and then, for whatever reason, had to appoint someone else to handpick them, the question becomes, “Was it a lie, or did he mean it at the time?”
 If he meant it at the time, and for unforeseen circumstances, things changed, then you cannot assume it was a lie.
 The onus is on the accuser to prove that Trump deliberately meant to deceive when he said the words.
-Until they do that they cannot honestly state it was a lie.
+Until they do that, they cannot honestly state it was a lie.
 So, where is Factcheck.org’s proof?
 Without it, they have nothing.